proddy/emsesp-web-installer/README.md

 ## Development Notes

-- Because of the incompatibility we need keep the `saas` library fixed at version 1.77.6 in `package.json`.
+- Because of the incompatibility we need keep the `saas` library fixed at version 1.77.6 in `package.json` so don't update it!
 - Theme is from <https://bootswatch.com/cerulean/>.
-It's not easy to adjust!
+It's not easy to adjust the styling.